PingvinOpenTag/LTAscetic/README.txt

-This is an open lasertag project
+This is an open lasertag project.

+In the directory "source" is the firmware source code Copy the directory "/source/LTAscetic_Atmega32" on hard disk.
+Open the file "X:/LTAsceric_Atmega32/LTAscetic_Atmega32.aps" in the program "AVR-Studio 4.16" (or 4.17, 4.18)
+an work! :-)

+!!!DO NOT USE 4.19 VERSION!!!

+Just need to install the compiler WinAVR.

 Program to configure the "Ascetic" and upload sounds.